wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 at data from AWS stations and in support of the GBON reporting requirements.
 The table below lists the parameters included in the format:

-Table to follow
+{{ read_csv('docs/assets/tables/aws-minimal.csv') }}

+The full file can be downloaded from: [aws-full.csv](/assets/tables/aws.full.csv)

-Download the example for this exercise from the link below:
+Now download the example for this exercise from the link below:

 [csv2bufr-ex1.csv](/sample-data/csv2bufr-ex1.csv)